• Skip to primary navigation

 Look at that moist & tender crumb loaded with nuts and chocolate!

 I originally adapted these gluten-free blondie bars from Cook's Illustrated, which got the ratios of flour, butter, eggs, and brown sugar just right.
-I've tweaked and tweaked the formula over the years and ended up with these ultra-satisfying gluten-free cookie bars.
+I've tweaked and tweaked the formula over the years to make these tender, chewy, and not overly sweet.

 The result?
 Chewy brown sugar-laced dough doused with vanilla, a good hit of salt, and loads of dark chocolate chunks.
 GF blondie bliss.